 What's happening - Thomas Turner Reserve

-The detailed design of the space builds upon what we heard in the Masterplan consultation phase and further develops the spatial layout of future recreation assets previously endorsed by Council including a skate park, pump track and destination playspace.
+Detailed design of a new community recreation space at the southwestern corner of the reserve is progressing.
+The detailed design of the space builds upon what we heard in Masterplan community engagement and further develops the layout of future recreation assets previously endorsed by Council including a skate park, pump track and destination playspace.

 Next Steps

-Construction of a central Community Green and reserve entrance will commence in February and March 2026 to rehabilitate the former site of the Valley View Driving Range.
+Construction of a central Community Green and reserve entrance will commence in April 2026.
 This will include irrigated lawn, trees and garden beds, a new vehicular entrance, a pedestrian path network and picnic facilities.
 This is anticipated to be completed by July 2026.

 Detailed design will continue for the skatepark, pump track, youth precinct, destination playspace and supporting infrastructure to be ready for future funding opportunities.